DiegoIBH/labsassessment/README.md

 1. In order to get started, I uploaded a plugin for user login/logout and registration.
 2. Created a directory and 2 files (PHP and JS) to test plugin being triggered correctly.
 3. Update PHP and JS files, adding functionality (clock, reset triggers and update) in JS and localize function + hook in PHP.
-4. Added conditional to show user information, created css file with styling for the overlay and enqueued styling file in PHP file
+4. Added conditional to show user information, created css file with styling for the overlay and enqueued styling file in PHP file.
 5. Checked for corrections, used html semantic structure for the overlay, added more comments to the code and looked in to responsiveness.
 6. Included last optional task an reviewed the code and comments.
 7. Curate the assessment, checked for possible improvements.